 COMMERCIALS – as mentioned above aren’t normally listed on a resume, unless specifically requested by an agent or manager.
 One reason is that if you list all of the products your child has advertised for – you are also indicating to a Casting Director that there are potential conflicts.
 You wouldn’t want to list a Kellogg’s Fruit Loops commercial from 5 years ago.
 Because you aren’t indicating any dates, it might appear that your child has a conflict where they couldn’t do a Post Raisin Bran commercial now.
 Most people will indicate that “conflicts are available on request”.
 Then if that information is required, a CD can get the up to date conflicts your child has, if any, from your agent.

 TRAINING and SPECIAL SKILLS categories are a bit of a free-for-all, but they also have no dates.
-You may also want to note here if you are a (name your big city) i LOCAL HIRE.
-“Local hire” means you have a residence (that you can prove) in that geographical area.
+You may also want to note here if you are a (name your big city) LOCAL HIRE.
+“Local hire” means you have a residence (that you can prove) in that geographical area, and you pay taxes in that state.
 This is important to casting because sometimes tax rebates and budget issues require casting to hire locally.
 It also means you aren’t going to get paid travel or per diem if they hire you as “local hire”.

 9 RULES and TIPS for KID RESUMES